Bayesian Differential Privacy for Machine Learning: Motivation

-The overall privacy accounting workflow does not significantly differ from prior work, but is in fact a generalisation of the well-known moments accountant~\cite{abadi2016deep}.
-Importantly, it is not tied to a specific algorithm or a class of algorithms, as long as one can map it to the above setting.

-\subsection{Motivation}

-Before we proceed, we find it important to motivate the research on alternative definitions of privacy.
-The primary reason for this is that the complexity of the concept of differential privacy often leads to misunderstanding or overestimation of the guarantees it provides.

-Consider the state-of-the-art differentially private machine learning models~\cite{abadi2016deep,papernot2018scalable}.
-In order to come close to the non-private accuracy (say within $10\%$ of it), all of the reported models stretch their privacy budget to $\varepsilon > 2$ (for a reasonably low $\delta$), while in many cases it goes up to $\varepsilon > 5$.
-In real-world applications, it can even be larger than $10$\footnote{\url{https://www.wired.com/story/apple-differential-privacy-shortcomings/}}.
-These numbers seem small, and thus, may often be overlooked.
-But let us present an alternative interpretation.

-What we are interested in is the change in the posterior distribution of the attacker after they see the private model compared to prior~\cite{mironov2017renyi,bun2017teaser}.
-Let us consider the stronger, pure DP for simplicity.
-According to the definition of $\varepsilon$-DP:
+\section{Motivation}

+Before we proceed, we find it important to motivate research on alternative privacy definitions, as opposed to fully concentrating on new mechanisms for DP.
+On the one hand, there is always a combination of data and a desired statistic that would yield large privacy loss in DP paradigm, regardless of the mechanism.
+In other words, there can always be data outliers that are difficult to hide without a large drop in accuracy.
+On the other hand, we cannot realistically expect companies to sacrifice model quality in favour of privacy.
+As a result, we get models with impractical worst-case guarantees (as we demonstrate below) without any indication of what is the privacy guarantee for the majority of users.

-Assume the following specific example.
+Consider the following example.
 The datasets $D, D'$ consist of income values for residents of a small town.
 There is one individual $x'$ whose income is orders of magnitude higher than the rest, and whose residency in the town is what the attacker wishes to infer.
-The attacker observes the mean income $w$ sanitised by a differentially private mechanism with $\varepsilon=\varepsilon_0$.
-It is easy to see, that if the individual is not present in the dataset, the probability of $w$ being above a certain threshold is extremely small.
+The attacker observes the mean income $w$ sanitised by a differentially private mechanism with $\varepsilon=\varepsilon_0$ (we consider the stronger, pure DP for simplicity).
+What we are interested in is the change in the posterior distribution of the attacker after they see the private model compared to prior~\cite{mironov2017renyi,bun2017teaser}.
+If the individual is not present in the dataset, the probability of $w$ being above a certain threshold is extremely small.
 On the contrary, if $x'$ is present, this probability is higher (say it is equal to $r$).
-The attacker takes a Bayesian approach, computes the likelihood of the observed value under each of the two assumptions and the corresponding posteriors given a flat prior.
+The attacker computes the likelihood of the observed value under each of the two assumptions, the corresponding posteriors given a flat prior, and applies a Bayes optimal classifier.
 The attacker then concludes that the individual is present in the dataset and is a resident.